MicrosoftDocs/azure-devops-docs/docs/project/search/get-started-search.md

       **Boolean operators**
    :::column-end:::
    :::column span="2":::
-      - Find two or more keywords using Boolean operators: AND, OR, and NOT (must be uppercase).
+      - Find two or more keywords using Boolean operators: `AND`, `OR`, and `NOT` (must be uppercase).
       - Add parenthesis to clauses to support logical groupings.
-      - Because AND is the default operator, an entry of two keywords with no operator is the same as an AND search.
+      - Because `AND` is the default operator, an entry of two keywords with no operator is the same as an `AND` search.
    :::column-end:::
    :::column span="2":::
       - `Validate AND revisit` finds files that contain both the words *validate* and *revisit*.